chrismdp/chrismdp.github.com/pages/coaching.md

 layout: page
 title: I coach technical founders and startup CTOs to build the tech organisation of their dreams.
 permalink: /coaching
-excerpt: "I coach a limited number of technical founders and CTOs at funded startups.
-Book in a call if you need some help with your startup journey."
+excerpt: "Book in a call if you need some help with your startup journey."

 ---